 National measures specific to the music sector or to culture in general

--The music sector can benefit from the above-mentioned general measures.
+-The music sector was able to benefit from the above-mentioned general measures.
 The following measures are of particular relevance to independent music companies:

 Taxation relief, social contribution tax charge reductions till June 2020 — for companies having more than 30% of revenues from sales of recordings in the 6 months leading to the announcement.

 Personal payments not added to corporate tax base calculation for small enterprises, until June 2020.